wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * Schedule your bump offers for specific days.
 * Edit your offers in Sandbox mode.
 * Skip bump offers if the offer product is already added to the cart.
-* Offer simple, variable, and subscription products as order bump upsell offers.
+* Offer simple, variable, and subscription products as WooCommerce order bump upsell offers.
 * Track order bumps performance with Upsell Order Bump Sales Reports and Behavioral Analytics.

 == ORDER BUMP PLUGIN MEETS YOUR REQUIREMENT, SO == [**Download Now!!**](https://downloads.wordpress.org/plugin/upsell-order-bump-offer-for-woocommerce.zip)

 == UPSELL BUMP PLUGIN COMPATIBILITIES ==

+* Our Order Bump Plugin is fully compatible with WooCommerce High-Performance Order Storage (HPOS).
+Also known as “Custom Order Table” which allows you to use an alternate storage mechanism for your WooCommerce Store.
+In simple terms it allows you to store order data in custom tables so your WooCommerce store keeps running smoothly during the festive seasons.

 * Our WooCommerce order bump offer plugin is compatible with the [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) plugin that allows your customers to redeem their gift cards and earn even more discounts.
 This will allow the merchants to offer more payment options to their customers for the bump offers.